3 WORST Epcot Rides for Solo Travelers (Disney Solo Trip)

 1. The Sea with Nemo and Friends

-Now, before we talk about this ride specifically, allow us to mention that the building “The Sea” itself is pretty solo traveler friendly with self-guided aquarium exhibits and displays.
+Now, before I talk about this ride specifically, allow us to mention that the building “The Sea” itself is pretty solo traveler friendly with self-guided aquarium exhibits and displays.

 However, for the ride Nemo and Friends?
-We feel a little bit differently…
+I feel a little bit differently…

 First we’ll say that this ride is pretty slow going, similar to The Cat in the Hat ride at Islands of Adventure, or Under the Sea, Journey of the Little Mermaid in Disney’s Magic Kingdom